 SportIdent Information for Organisers

-Orienteering Victoria uses up-to-date SportIdent brand electonic timing hardware for all major events.
+Orienteering Victoria uses SportIdent brand electonic timing hardware for all major events.
 Information, instructions and hints on how to use these systems for your event can be found below.

 Commercial event organisers (e.g. adventure race operators) who are interested in possibly using OV SportIdent hardware on a single event (lease) basis are invited to contact the State President for further details.